 “Oh yeah.
 I play chess.
 A tiny bit.
 You could say it’s a hobby of mine.”

 “Really?
-As it happens, I was considered one of the better players among my fellows when I was a student.
+As it happens, I was considered one of the better players in the northern cities.
 Would you care for a game?
 Perhaps with a wager or two on the side?”

 Pisces smiled innocuously at her.
 Erin rolled her eyes.